Yash-Daxini/customizable-event-calendar-frontend/README.md

 - &#9744; Through exception when no occurrence of event created
 - &#9744; Sent overlap event message in format
 - &#9744; Create API to get all dashboard data
+- &#9744; Add email service for notification
+- &#9744; Add login option like google or other services
 - &#9745; Modify api endpoints & remove user id - Done